Pharmacy Management AAS

 - Two year program

 - Full program offered at LSC-North Harris and LSC-Tomball

 - Pharmacy Technology Department

 Pharmacy technicians are paraprofessionals who work under the supervision of a licensed pharmacist to assist with activities that do not require the professional judgment of the pharmacist.
 Pharmacy technicians assist with maintaining records, filling and dispensing routine prescriptions and medication orders, stocking supplies of patient care areas, maintaining inventories of drug supplies, preparing sterile compound products, accepting prescriptions and refill requests, and providing assistance to the customers and patients specific to the pharmacy practice setting.
 Exciting careers are available in traditional pharmacy settings, e.g. retail and hospital pharmacies, and non-traditional pharmacy settings, e.g. compounding and nuclear pharmacies.

-The pharmacy technology certificate program is a two-semester cohort program that provides an excellent introduction to the pharmacy profession.
-Recruitment for the fall class begins in the month of April.
-Students typically begin the two-semester daytime program in August (fall).
+The pharmacy technology certificate program is a three-semester cohort program that provides an excellent introduction to the pharmacy profession.
+Recruitment for the traditional fall class begins in the month of April.
+Students typically begin the three-semester traditional daytime program in August (fall).

 The associate of applied science degree in pharmacy technology requires an additional year of course work.
 The purpose of the program is to prepare graduates for managerial positions and customer service in hospital and community/retail pharmacies.
 An associate degree in pharmacy technology emphasizes the technician's interest in and dedication to the work.
 Further emphasis is placed on ethics and federal and state laws.
 The pharmacy courses for the AAS degree are offered at LSC-North Harris.